qupath/qupath-docs/docs/intro/citing.md

 1. Sharps, M. C. et al. (2020).
 Increased Placental Macrophages and a Pro‐inflammatory Profile in Placentas and Maternal Serum in Infants with a Decreased Growth Rate in the Third Trimester of Pregnancy. **American Journal of Reproductive Immunology**. https://doi.org/10.1111/aji.13267 😞

+1. Shawer, H. et al. (2020).
+A missense mutation of ErbB2 produces a novel mouse model of stillbirth associated with a cardiac abnormality but lacking abnormalities of placental structure. **PLOS ONE**. https://doi.org/10.1371/journal.pone.0233007 📗

+1. Shochet, G. E. et al. (2020).
+Integrin alpha-5 silencing leads to myofibroblastic differentiation in IPF-derived human lung fibroblasts. **Therapeutic Advances in Chronic Disease**. https://doi.org/10.1177/2040622320936023 📗

 1. Sirotkina, M. A. et al. (2020).
 In vivo assessment of functional and morphological alterations in tumors under treatment using OCT-angiography combined with OCT-elastography. **Biomedical Optics Express**. https://doi.org/10.1364/BOE.386419 😞

 1. Śledzińska, A. et al. (2020).
 Regulatory T Cells Restrain Interleukin-2- and Blimp-1-Dependent Acquisition of Cytotoxic Function by CD4+ T Cells.  **Immunity**. https://doi.org/10.1016/j.immuni.2019.12.007 😞

+1. Sparkenbaugh, E. M. et al. (2020).
+High molecular weight kininogen contributes to early mortality and kidney dysfunction in a mouse model of sickle cell disease. **Journal of Thrombosis and Haemostasis**. https://doi.org/10.1111/jth.14972 😞

 1. Stranahan, L. W. et al. (2020).
 Evaluation of the Efficacy of the _Brucella canis_ RM6/66 ΔvjbR Vaccine Candidate for Protection against B. _canis_ Infection in Mice. **mSphere**. https://doi.org/10.1128/mSphere.00172-20 📗